hugoferreira/greater-monokai/readme.md

 # What is Greater Monokai?

-It's a simple adaptation of the excellent Monokay color theme to IntelliJ, favoring "dark" choices, and optimized for Scala and Haskell.
+It's a simple adaptation of the excellent [Monokai](http://studiostyl.es/schemes/monokai) color theme to IntelliJ IDEA, favoring "dark" choices, and optimized for Scala and Haskell.